squatboy/gemini-discord-summarizer-bot/README.md

 ## Intro

-This project is a Discord bot that summarizes conversation history in Discord channels using the Google Gemini model.
+a Discord bot that summarizes conversation history in Discord channels using the Google Gemini model.
 It helps users quickly grasp the essence of long conversations, making it easier to catch up on important information or missed details.
 It offers both immediate summary via slash commands for specific time ranges and an automatic daily summary feature for a configured channel.

 ## Features